Funding for clinical trials

 Requirements for grant applicants

-Applicants for funding opportunities (other than the Investigator Awards scheme) are required to provide detailed information on the proposed clinical trial, including the study design and the proposed statistical analyses to be employed, using the Trust's additional information for clinical trialists’ form [Word 116KB].
-This information should be submitted to the Trust with the full application.
+Applicants are required to provide detailed information on the proposed clinical trial, including the study design and the proposed statistical analyses to be employed, using the Trust's Clinical trialists’ form [Word 90KB].
+This information should be submitted to the Trust with the full application (or with ‘Part 3 – Pre-interview information’ for Investigator Award, Senior Research Fellowship and Principal Research Fellowship applications).

-- For any clinical trial of an appreciable size, the Trust would normally expect a TSC to be established.
-As a minimum, the TSC should be expected to meet annually, and will be required to agree the trial protocol and monitor and supervise the progress of the trial.
+- For any clinical trial of an appreciable size, the Trust would normally expect a TSC to have been established.
+In addition to approving the trial protocol, the TSC should monitor and supervise the progress of the trial and be expected to meet at least annually.
 If a TSC is not appropriate, then the Trust will need to be assured that an appropriate strategy for the monitoring of the trial has been implemented.

 - The Trust requires grantholders to seek its approval on the membership of a TSC.
 Furthermore, the Trust would expect to be afforded observer status on the TSC, and to reserve the right to attend its meetings.